(A) As used in this section:

 (C) A board of county commissioners shall not adopt a resolution that establishes a centralized service or services regarding any of the following:

-(1) Purchases made for contract services with moneys from the special fund designated as "general fund moneys to supplement the equipment needs of the county recorder" under section 317.321 of the Revised Code or from the funds that are paid out of the general fund of the county under sections 325.071 and 325.12 of the Revised Code;
+(1) Purchases made for contract services with moneys from the county recorder's technology fund established under section 317.321 of the Revised Code or from the funds that are paid out of the general fund of the county under sections 325.071 and 325.12 of the Revised Code;

 (2) Purchases made with moneys from the real estate assessment fund established under section 325.31 of the Revised Code;

 (3) Purchases of financial software used by the county auditor;

 (4) The printing of county property tax bills;